 Property, Plant and Equipment.
 Property, plant and equipment are recorded at the lower of cost less accumulated depreciation or estimated net realizable value.
-Included in property, plant and equipment is \$29 million of equipment that has been adjusted to an estimated net realizable value of \$19 million which is not being depreciated.
+Included in property, plant and equipment is \$29 million of equipment, originally purchased for the Brisas Project, which has been adjusted to an estimated net realizable value of \$19 million and is not being depreciated.
+The realizable value of this equipment may be different than management's current estimate.
 Replacements and major improvements are capitalized.
 Maintenance and repairs are charged to expense as incurred.
 The cost and accumulated depreciation of assets retired or sold are removed from the accounts and any resulting gain or loss is reflected in operations.
 Depreciation is provided using straight-line and accelerated methods over the lesser of the useful life or lease term of the related asset.